NDAK16007U Software Engineering (SE)

 - Type of assessment

-Part of the examination will be based on the student report.
+The examination will be based on the student report and course curriculum.

 - Exam registration requirements